by Texas Homesteader ~

 I hate when mice use the buffet line – they’re terrible tippers. 😉

-Cheryl was absolutely right – this little dude really does reduce (or even eliminate) wasted feed.
-I love it.
-It’s taken only a very few dollars and a few minutes time to make for ourselves.
-And the amount of wasted food has plummeted.
-That’s an all around financial/environmental win.
-Thanks for the tip, Cheryl!
+It’s taken only a very few dollars and a few minutes time to make it ourselves with most PVC materials we already had.
+And the amount of wasted chicken food has plummeted.

 (Note: If wild birds start enjoying your chicken feeder as much as your chickens do, you can use this Homestead Hack to keep birds away from your feeder!)